Buth Diu

-Buth Diu\Böth Diew(d. c.
-1972) was a politician who was one of the leaders of the Liberal Party in Sudan in the years before and after independence in 1956.
+Both Diu (d. c.
+1972) or Böth Diew was a politician who was one of the leaders of the Liberal Party in Sudan in the years before and after independence in 1956.
 His party represented the interests of the southerners.

-Although in favor of a federal system under which the south would have its own laws and administration, Buth Diu was not in favor of southern secession.
+Although in favor of a federal system under which the south would have its own laws and administration, Both Diu was not in favor of southern secession.
 As positions hardened during the drawn-out First Sudanese Civil War (1955–1972) his compromise position was increasingly discredited.

 Early years

-Buth Diu belonged to the Nuer people.

-He was born in Fangak in Southern Sudan.
+Both Diu was born and raise in Fangak, South Sudan.
+He belong to Nuer ethnic group.

-Buth Diu did not attend school, but managed to obtain a job as a houseboy of the British District Commissioner.
+Both Diu did not attend formal education, but managed to obtain a job as a house servant of the British District Commissioner in Khartoum.

 He taught himself English and learned to read and write and type.

 With these skills, he became interpreter for the District Commissioner, an influential post.

 By 1947 he was a local government official.